josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 amd yhat wasnt from anyone who kniws ashkenaz hair, so it didnt originate with the acheinu.

 see? i could have been a rampant zionist if you'd have just refrained from attempting to leash me.

+---

+there is so much innane shit i have been nudged away from here.

+im blaming all my shoe reoairs issuea squarely on whoevers grand idea this was to begin with.

+so mych nhs/derby interference apparantbto acheive this, as patient and staff.

+so why?

+it cant just be audit if london isnt this bad.

+the hq is sitting there.

+it cant be old achool policing."; newcastle has that shit down.

+what the fuck has been in birmingham for 10 years that we're collectively so terrified of that im not allowed comfortbale shoes.

+bit silly when we spell it out in simple terms, really.